 Prerequisite or Co-requisite: MGNT 3250 and BUSA 2100.
 An introduction to the concepts and competencies required in classifying, coding, managing, and analyzing diseases and procedures used by healthcare professionals in the context of Electronic Healthcare Record (EHR) systems.

 HCAD 3200.
 Healthcare Management.
 3 Hours.

-Prerequisite: MGNT 3250 with a grade of "C" or better.
-An introduction to concepts and competencies required in managing direct care and non-direct care healthcare organizations.
+An introduction to concepts, competencies, and data, including Bloomberg, required in managing direct care and non-direct care healthcare organizations.

 HCAD 3400.
 Healthcare Financing and Insurance.
 3 Hours.